Wallat-bilal/ROB8_Exoskeleton-force-based-movement/README.md

 # ROB8
-This project is about implmenting a Force based movement on the exoskeleton.
+This project is about implementing a Force based movement on the exoskeleton.